ahartikainen/Docker-notes/README.md

 # Add local folder for virtual box (for Windows 7 only)

-Open Virtualbox and add Shared folder for default OS.
+Open Virtualbox and add Shared folder for 'default' OS.
 Shared folder is found in root

 e.g